Enumeration of Flats of the Extended Catalan and Shi Arrangements with Species: Gain graphs and the associated posets

 We call $ \mathcal{A}_{\Gamma} $ the \textbf{affinographic arrangement} of $ \Gamma $. \end{definition}

-Note that every simple graph is regarded as a gain graph such that all elements in the gain group are $ 0 $.
-So the graphic arrangement is the affinographic arrangement.
+Note that every simple graph is regarded as a gain graph by regarding $ \{u, v\} $ as $ \{u,v\}_{0} $.
+So every graphic arrangement is considered to be an affinographic arrangement.
 Hence there is no confusion to use the same symbol $ \mathcal{A}_{\Gamma} $ for the graphic and affinographic arrangements.